Phi Gamma Delta: Sexual assault

-A member of the Kappa Tau chapter at the University of Tennessee was accused of drugging and raping two women during a party in 2019.
-The accused apologized to one of the women in a text message, which was later used as evidence of his guilt.
-The fraternity house was sanctioned.

-A sexual assault was reported to University of Nebraska–Lincoln police on August 24, 2021, as having been committed by a Phi Gamma Delta member.
-Hundreds of protesters converged on the fraternity house that night, calling for an end to rape on campus and for the chapter to be shut down.
-Fraternity members stayed inside the house and shared a video via the internet of them laughing at the protestors outside the window.
+A sexual assault of a seventeen-year old girl was reported to University of Nebraska–Lincoln police on August 24, 2021, as having been committed by a Phi Gamma Delta member.
+A sexual misconduct charge against the chapter had been filed in October 2019 and was still open at the time.
+Hundreds of protesters converged on the fraternity house, calling for an end to rape on campus and for the chapter to be shut down.
+Fraternity members stayed inside the house and shared a video via the Internet of them laughing at the protestors outside the window.
 The next day, chancellor Ronnie Green announced that the university would be closing the fraternity house and suspending the chapter while the allegation of sexual assault was investigated.
-Campus protests against Phi Gamma Delta continued through the next week.
-State senator Megan Hunt spoke at one, confirming that, although she did not attend UNL, she was aware of the "open secret" of frequent sexual assault at Phi Gamma Delta and certain other UNL fraternities.
+An online petition calling for the chapter's closure received more than 291,700 signatures.
+Campus protests against Phi Gamma Delta continued through the two weeks, with thousands of protesters.
+State senator Megan Hunt spoke at one protest.
 During the week of protests, university police received an influx of reports of rape; many were previously unreported events from years ago.
-In October 2021, the chapter of Phi Gamma Delta was suspended until 2026.
-The suspension was because of alcohol use, and not officially connected to the recent protests or ongoing sexual assault investigation.
+In October 2021, the chapter of Phi Gamma Delta was suspended by both the university and the national fraternity until 2026 because of alcohol violations, not because of the protests or ongoing sexual assault investigation.
+The accused dropped out of school and was removed from the fraternity.
+Charges were not filed, and there was no arrest in the alleged rape case.
+The fraternity returned to the UNL campus in September 2025.

-On August 30, 2021, an online petition alleged a sexual assault at the Mu Deuteron chapter at University of Iowa, said to have occurred the year prior.
+In August 2021, a woman reported that she was raped while intoxicated at the Mu Deuteron chapter at University of Iowa on September 5, 2020.
+The chapter was suspended during the university's investigation.
+University of Iowa students protested in front of the chapter's house, demanding that the chapter be permanently closed.
+An online petition about the alleged sexual assault received more than 40,000 signatures.
+The victim filed a civil lawsuit against the chapter and one member, claiming that the sexual assault was photographed and shared on social media.
+The accused fraternity member maintained that it was a consensual encounter.
+The lawsuit was resolved during mediation, with the woman requesting that the state drop criminal charges related to the video.